There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 - California State University, Chico’s 2017 retention rate increased by more than 16 percentage points (69.2% vs. 85.8%) for first-year students enrolled in at least one FYE program.

 All of this is fantastic news for the value of student affairs!
 By knowing that their co-curricular engagement efforts directly impact retention, student affairs professionals can become a vital part of institutional leadership’s retention conversation.
-By increasing retention, student affairs surpasses its stereotype of being a frivolous pizza-party-throwing service; at each and every institution, student affairs is key to the bottom line!
+By increasing retention, student affairs surpasses its stereotype of being a frivolous pizza-party-throwing service; at each and every institution, student affairs is key to the bottom line.

-Utilizing Data
+Leveraging Data

 SA pros can help kick this cycle off by using engagement data to better understand why, how, and when students are engaging with their daily programming and HIPs.